KubeRocketCI/docs/docs/user-guide/autotest.md

    b.
 Click the **Apply** button to apply the changes.

   :::note
-    To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md) and [Adjust VCS Integration With Jira](../operator-guide/jira-gerrit-integration.md) pages.
+    To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md).
   :::

 3. To disable Jira integration, in the **Edit Autotest** dialog do the following: